The most fun Guests for the most fun con

 Brian moved into animation working on Disney’s Winnie the Pooh franchise, writing the theatrical releases The Heffalump Movie and Piglet’s Big Movie.
 He then created and was Executive Producer of the Disney Jr. pre-school show My Friends Tigger and Pooh, as well as A Poem Is…, a series of interstitials designed to introduce preschoolers to poetry using classic Disney animation.
 For Hasbro Studios, he co-developed, produced, and wrote Transformers: Rescue Bots, which became the longest-running animated Transformers show ever, with four seasons and 104 episodes.
 As a freelancer he has written countless other episodes for animated shows ranging from Jungle Junction to Stretch Armstrong.
 He has been nominated for three Daytime Emmy awards and an Annie Award, and won a 2008 Humanitas Prize for writing the Tigger and Pooh episode, “Eeyore’s Sad Day.”
 He lives in Pasadena, California.

 Since issue #1, Andy Price has been the lead pencil/ink artist for the incredibly successful and record breaking My Little Pony: Friendship is Magic comic book from IDW Publishing.
 MLP broke the 100,000 presale mark, the first independent book to beat out DC or Marvel in 9 years!
-The book has reached an all-ages audience, and bought new readers to comic shops.
+The book has reached an all-ages audience, and brought new readers to comic shops.
 The book has reached worldwide distribution, and achieved two Diamond Gem awards.

 This spring, Andy will be lending his art chores to Star Trek: Waypoints.